mumwa/hearsitter-landingpage/README.md

 Google Solution Challenge is an annual contest that invites students from GDSC communities to create solutions for local community problems using Google technologies.

+We use Flutter to make mobile application, go Fiber to make main server, python Tensorflow to make ML server.
+Servers run on the Google Cloud Platform.

+The app's inspiration came from the Seoul Nong School, a public school for students with hearing disabilities, where a deaf teacher informed us about the hardships of raising a young child while experiencing hearing difficulties.

+In comparison to other disabilities, deaf people are more likely to get married and raise children.
+However, the probability of their children not having a hearing disability is higher.
+This means that deaf parents face more difficulties during parenting.
+As such, providing deaf parents assistance tools, such as Hearsitter, is extremely important.

-You can select the sounds you want the app to recognize.
+1. You can select the sounds you want the app to recognize.

-You can also use a table that gives relative descriptions about how loud certain decibels are, since deaf people may struggle to understand what certain sounds mean solely based on the decibel numbers.
+2. You can also use a table that gives relative descriptions about how loud certain decibels are, since deaf people may struggle to understand what certain sounds mean solely based on the decibel numbers.

-The app is able to recognize several different types of sounds, such as an infant crying, glass breaking, car horn honking, fire alarms and much more.
+3. The app is able to recognize several different types of sounds, such as an infant crying, glass breaking, car horn honking, fire alarms and much more.

-You can also receive notifications through smart watches.
+4. You can also receive notifications through smart watches.

 > [Click to watch demo video on Youtube](https://www.youtube.com/watch?v=pZBiAt61sQo)